Will Halbert’s Lockdown Guide to Getting Dressed and Feeling Normal

 As a guy who’s made a living by writing about how well clothes sit and fit, it’s been nice to take a moment (or, you know, a year) to appreciate how they feel.
 Lockdown has seen me leaning towards relaxed, casual comfort without letting things get too loose and leisurely.

 Current go-tos include a few heavyweight, double-brushed flannels from The Flat Head and a nifty, boiled wool shawl from 3sixteen.
 The former feels like being cocooned in the warmth and safety of a mother’s hug, while the latter lets me walk around the house quoting spaghetti westerns with more authority than usual.
-Both are perfectly suited for Small Beers at The Windowsill.
+Both are perfectly suited for drinking Small Beer Session Pale at The Windowsill.

 That’s not a bar; I literally mean the windowsill.
 And before you ask: no, the cliché of the beard-toting, flannel-wearing craft beer drinker is not lost on me, thank you.